gitforwork2/gitforwork.github.io/_posts/2017-02-12-h1b-bills-executive-order.md

 ---
 layout: post
-title: H1b reform bills introduced and rumoured Trump executive order - H1b visa news
+title: New H1b reform bills introduced so far and rumoured Trump executive order
-date: 2017-02-11
+date: 2017-02-12
 tags: H1b executive-order L1 infrographic
 comments: true
-description: Details about H1b reform bills introduced.
+description: Details about new H1b reform bills introduced.
 Also about leaked Trump executive order.
 Zoe Lofgren and Chuck Grassley bill details
 ---

 Since the recent presidential elections, H1b visa program has become a hot topic.
 Several new reform bills are being introduced in the congress.
 And there was also a rumoured executive order.
 Here is the highlight of the 4 new bills and the rumoured executive order,